fabquenneville/smartrenamer/README.md

 # smartrenamer

-smartrenamer is a Python command line tool
+smartrenamer is a tool used to automatically clean and unify the file names in a file tree.

 ## Documentation

-The documentation is available on the following [link]()
+The documentation is available on the following [link](https://fabquenneville.github.io/smartrenamer/)

 ## Releases

-Instalation instructions are found [here]().
+Instalation instructions are found [here](https://fabquenneville.github.io/smartrenamer/).

 ## Usage